Current Teaching Staff

 Shannon Green is an artist, educator and administrator.
 His abstract paintings are featured in private collections and exhibitions in Los Angeles and the East Coast.
 He has taught at The Los Angeles Art Association, L.A.
 City College, and The Academy of Art University.

 Peggy Hasegawa is a paper-lover specializing in handmade book arts.
-An arts educator for more than twenty years, she teaches classes and festival workshops at LACMA and other museums and institutions around the southland.
+An arts educator for more than twenty years, she teaches classes and festival workshops at LACMA and other museums and institutions in Southern California.

 Kady Hoffman received her BFA from Otis College of Art and Design in Los Angeles, as well as a Certificate of Completion from the Royal College of Art in London, England.
 Currently, Kady teaches at the Growing Place-Marine Park in Santa Monica.
-Her work was last shown in a group show at the Academy of Fine Arts, in Brescia, Italy.
-Kady's paintings are also in collections in the U.S, Mexico, and Europe.
+Her work has been shown internationally, and in collections in the U.S, Mexico, and Europe.

-Rosanne Kleinerman is a painter, jewelry designer, and art educator whose work has been exhibited in Los Angeles, New York, and some places in between.
-She holds a BFA from the San Francisco Art Institute and teaches art to children and adults at LACMA, UCLA, and at various schools in Los Angeles County.
+Rosanne Kleinerman is a painter, jewelry designer, and art educator whose work has been exhibited across the United States.
+She holds a BFA from the San Francisco Art Institute and teaches art to children and adults at various schools in Los Angeles County.

 Caitiln Lainoff received her MFA from CalArts with a focus on scene design and puppetry.
 She works as a freelance designer, teaches design at California State University Northridge, and heads the puppetry program for CalArt’s Community Arts Partnership program.